Spring onion, tahini and harissa smash potato salad

 Will it be spicy?

 It has a gentle heat, thanks to the harissa, but it’s well balanced by the creamy tahini, mayo and yoghurt.
-If you’re heat-sensitive, you can:
+If you’re heat-sensitive, you can either simply use less harissa, add a drizzle of honey or swap for a milder paste or paprika.

 How can I make it vegan?